odyslam/balajis-almanack/README.md

 # balajis-almanack

 Truth.
 Health.
 Wealth.
 In that order

 An almanack for BalajiS, who correctly foresaw the rise of crypto and the covid pandemic, amongst other things.

 He is an Engineer, Investor, Futurist.

 ## Contributing

-yes, please.

-## How to Contribute

 This repository houses both the source files for the [website](https://www.bestofbalaji.com/) and the build files.